 SUMMARY

-Codependency is one of the most common patterns I see in my clinical practice with driven and ambitious women.
-It rarely arrives in isolation — it’s almost always woven together with relational trauma, family-of-origin wounds, and the survival adaptations that helped you succeed and are now costing you.
+Codependency is one of the most common patterns I see in my clinical practice with driven women.
+It rarely arrives in isolation.
+It’s almost always woven together with relational trauma, family-of-origin wounds, and the survival adaptations that helped you succeed and are now costing you.
 If any of this is landing, I’d love to talk.
-You can book a complimentary consultation call here — no pressure, just a real conversation.
+You can book a complimentary consultation call here.
+No pressure, just a real conversation.

 Annie Wright, LMFT’s Clinical Guides